-ACTF L World Readiness Standards For Learning Languages Emphasized in the Unit Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Unrehearsed Speaking Example: Learners will participate in a conversation explaining the value of a newly acquired innovation.
-Communication Communicate effectively in more 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. than one language in order to function in a variety of situations and for multiple purposes Listening Example: Learners will watch/listen to an audio promoting innovations in science and technology and demonstrate comprehension and analyze the point of view of the speaker.
-Reading Example: Learners will read an authentic text regarding innovations in science and technology and demonstrate comprehension by identifying main ideas, give supporting details, and make inferences.
-3) Presentational communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit Communication Interpersonal Communication Communicate effectively in more than one Learners interact and negotiate meaning in spoken, signed, or written conversations to share informative reactions, feelings, and opinions. language in order 70 07 1 sed Speaking to function in a variety of situations and for Example: Learners will participate in a conversation explaining the value of a newly acquired innovation. multiple purposes Interpretive ( Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics.
+Listening Reading Example: Learners will watch/listen to an audio promoting innovations in science and technology and demonstrate comprehension by analyzing the point of view of the speaker.
+Example: Learners will read an authentic text regarding innovations in science and technology and demonstrate comprehension by identifying main ideas, give supporting details, and make inferences.
+Presentational l communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
 Rehearsed Writing and Speaking Example: Learners will participate in a debate regarding a specific scientific innovation.

-Cultures Interact with cultural competence and understanding 1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
-2) Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied.
-Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+Cultures Relating Cultural Practices to Perspectives React with cultural competence and understanding Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied.
+Learners will be able to demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
 Example: Learners will identify a contemporary technological device, explore how it is used in the target culture, and will demonstrate an understanding the perspectives related to the device.

-1) Making Connections Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language Connect with other to develop critical thinking and to solve problems creatively. disciplines and Examples of connections to other disciplines: acquire information Science and diverse Technological advances perspectives in order Health and Wellness to use the language Medical advancements to function in 2) Acquiring Information and Diverse Perspectives academic and Learners access and evaluate information and diverse perspectives that are available through the career-related language and its cultures. situations.
+Connections Making Connections Connect with other disciplines and acquire Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively. information and diverse Examples of connections to other disciplines: perspectives in Science: Technological advances order to use the language to function in Health and Wellness: Medical advancements; Impact of science on daily life Acquiring Information and Diverse Perspectives academic and career-related and Learners access and evaluate information and diverse perspectives that are available through the lang situations.
 Example: Learners will evaluate how scientific and technological research impacts practices and beliefs around the world.

-1) Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through Comparisons comparisons of the language studied and their own.
-Develop insight into Example: Learners will use language specific idiomatic expressions at the advanced level to promote the nature of native level conversation. language and culture 2) Cultural Comparisons in order to interact Learners use the language to investigate, explain, and reflect on the concept of culture through with cultural comparisons of the cultures studied and their own. competence Example: Learners will reflect on the integration of scientific and technological advancements in various cultures.
-Communities 1) School and Global Communities Communicate and Learners use the language both within and beyond the classroom to interact and collaborate in their interact with cultural community and the globalized world. competence in order Example: Learners will inform others of the impact of technological advances around the world. to participate in 2) Lifelong Learning multilingual Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and communities at advancement. home and around the Example: Learners will consider the role that science and technology play in contemporary life. world
+Language Comparisons Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence Learners use the language to investigate, explain, and reflect on the nature of language through comparisons of the language studied and their own.
+Example: Learners will use language specific idiomatic expressions at the advanced level to promote native level conversation.
+Cultural Comparisons Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
+Communities Communicate and interact with cultural competence in order to participate in multilingual communities at home and around the world School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
+Example: Learners will inform others of the impact that technological advances around the world.
+Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement.
+Example: Learners will consider the role that science and technology play in contemporary life.